 - a.
 Describe the start-up and phase-in activities necessary to transition your team into a Flexible ACT team.
-Include how the team will manage new admissions to increase program capacity to 100, while concurrently managing the step-down of individuals into the less intensive care ACT service.
+Include how the team will manage new admissions to increase program capacity to 100, while concurrently managing the movement of individuals into ACT-Lite.
 Include timeframes in the description. - b.
 Describe how the agency will create a physical space that supports the Flexible ACT team and its work.
-Describe how the agency will provide other supports for the team relative to equipment and administrative oversight.
-Provide a plan for hiring of additional staff required for Flexible ACT team.
-Provide the plan to ensure staffing minimums and that the team remains staffed based on a caseload ratio of 10:1, as per section 5.3. - c.
+Describe how the agency will provide other supports for the team relative to equipment and administrative oversight. - c.
 Provide an ACT staffing plan that follows the staffing requirements as per the program enhancements in section 5.3 of this RFP.
-Include staffing plan if the current team being proposed is not currently fully staffed. - d.
-Describe plans for regular staff supervision and what will be included as part of supervision. - e.
+Include staffing plan if the current team being proposed is not currently fully staffed.
+Provide the plan for hiring the additional staff required for the Flexible ACT team and ensuring the team remains staffed based on a caseload ratio of 10:1, as per section 5.3. - d.
+Describe plans for regular staff supervision and what will be included as part of supervision, including providing peer specialist supervision that incorporates an understanding of peer values and practices. - e.
 Describe how the agency, including leadership, will support the staffing of the Flexible ACT team and what strategies will be used to improve retention of staff to support caseloads, the fidelity of the model, and therapeutic continuity of care. - f.
 Describe how you will ensure staff are trained in Evidence-Based Practices.
 Describe how the agency will ensure all staff complete the required and ongoing training, utilize ACT Institute resources, and have training on the populations being served by the team, including substance use, homelessness, and criminal justice. - g.
 Describe clinical approaches to determine when individuals will move from ACT (high intensity level) to ACT-Lite (less intensive) services. - h.
-Describe the process for monitoring for approximately 60% of individuals served at the ACT (high intensity) level and 40% at the ACT-Lite (less intensive) level. - Describe clinical approaches to determine when an individual requires an increase in support, move to ACT (higher intensity) level of service due to increased risk, crises and/or change in circumstances. - j.
-Provide a description of how the Flexible ACT team will maintain the team approach and team communication for individuals served a) in the ACT intensive care, b) those served in ACT-Lite (less-intensive), and c) for managing risk and crises for individuals receiving less-intensive ACT but need short-term intensive
+Describe the process for monitoring for approximately 60% 70% of individuals served at the ACT (high intensity) level and 40% 30% at the ACT-Lite (less intensive) level. - Describe clinical approaches to determine when an individual requires an increase in support and movement to ACT (higher intensity) level of service due to increased risk, crises and/or change in circumstances.

-- services in response to crises or change in circumstances.
-Include the approach by which the team will monitor and track individuals receiving each level of service. - k.
-Describe the approach that will be used to ensure the successful transition of individuals off the Flexible ACT team to other community-based services.
+- j.
+Provide a description of how the Flexible ACT team will maintain the team approach and team communication for individuals served in the ACT intensive level or served in ACT-Lite (less-intensive). - k.
+Describe how the Flexible ACT team will manage risks and crises for individuals receiving ACT-Lite but require increased support in response to crises or change in circumstances.
+Include the approach by which the team will monitor and track individuals receiving each level of service. - Describe the approach that will be used to ensure the successful transition of individuals off the Flexible ACT team to other community-based services.
 Describe discharge criteria policies, procedures, and use of less intensive community services, including treatment, rehab services, and care management.